Lainie is a freelance writer specializing in legal and business topics. She holds a master's degree in library and information science.

 - Landlords and roommates are primarily concerned with your ability to pay rent and to get along with people.
 Having a good work record is reassuring on both counts, particularly if you are willing to provide both proof of income and length of employment.
-Use language like this: "I am employed, and have been with the same company for the past 5 years.
+Use language like this: "I am employed and have been with the same company for the past five years.
 My company's human resources department will be happy to confirm this."

 - If you have any special skills or resources, list those.
 In fact, if you have a skill or resource that a roommate or landlord can make use of, you may even be able to get a break on the rent.
 Here are some examples: "I am an avid gardener and would love to find a place with a garden (or space for a garden." or "I've worked in landscaping and would consider exchanging landscaping work for a reduction in rent." or "I have my own vehicle and can help with transportation needs in exchange for a rent reduction."

-- If your situation is a bit unusual (i.e. you are looking for a room to rent or a roommate and you are over 35), some landlords or roommates might wonder about your stability.
-Including short explanation in your ad, such as "I'm going through a divorce." or "I've just moved to the area and am saving up for a down payment on a place of my own." can quell those concerns.
+- If your situation is a bit unusual (i.e., you are looking for a room to rent or a roommate and you are over 35), some landlords or roommates might wonder about your stability.
+Including a short explanation in your ad, such as "I'm going through a divorce." or "I've just moved to the area and am saving up for a down payment on a place of my own." can quell those concerns.

 Needs and Deal Breakers

 After you have explained the benefits of having you as a housemate/renter, you should then explain what you need in a living space.
 In particular, you need to list your "deal breakers: Those things that will absolutely prevent you from being able to even consider living in a particular place.
 Needs and deal breakers will vary from person to person, but here are some big ones:

 - Smoking: If you want to be able to smoke, or can't live with a smoker, say so.
 Same goes for drinking.